How to Build a Lean-to Shed

 Siding

 The roof sheathing is then covered with tar paper, asphalt shingles, and a layer of roofing felt tar paper, then asphalt shingles.
-Hopefully, you can find asphalt shingles that match those already used on asphalt shingles in your home so that the tar paper shed roof sheathing, tar paper, and asphalt shingles will look like it belongs as part of asphalt shingles on the house rather than something you’ve added on.
+Hopefully, you can find asphalt shingles that match those already used on asphalt shingles in your home so that the tar paper shed roof sheathing, tar paper, and asphalt shingles will look like they belong as part of asphalt shingles on the house rather than something you’ve added on.

 Finish with the Doors